ChargeChan/My-Programming-Language/README.md

 # EpicSwag

-Ultimate is a stack-based esoteric programming language inspired by [BeeScript](https://esolangs.org/wiki/BeeScript).
+This language (idk what to name it) is an esoteric programming language inspired by [BeeScript](https://esolangs.org/wiki/BeeScript) and also my insane mind.

 | Instruction | Description |
 | ------ | ------ |